FEMR/femr/CONTRIBUTING.md

 9. If asked to select modules/data, select fEMR(root module) and fEMR-build.
 10. Create a file named application.dev.conf in the conf folder, copy and paste the information from application.example.conf in it.
 Change the information to match your database, username, and password.
 11. Create a database in mySQL with the same name as the database in the connection string inside of application.dev.conf
 12. Under Run, select Edit configurations.
-Create a new Play 2.0 application and add the following environment variables:
+Create a new Play 2.0 application and add the following environment variables using your absolute filepath to the file:
      [config.file // /absolute/location/to/conf/application.dev.conf]
      [user.dir // /absolute/location/to/femr]
 13. Run